pawnu/PythonSecurityPipeline/README.md

 # Dockerfiles for Jenkins server

-Use this project to create a Jenkins server to run SCA on JAVA or Python
+Use this project to create a Jenkins server to security focused pipeline for Python web application

 *NOTE: This has been tested on AWS Ubuntu 18.04 amd64 server*

+## TO DO
+1. Use cloudformation template to automate the environment configuration
+2. Use Jenkins API/config to setup and automatically create the pipeline job

-## Installation steps
+## Environment configuration manual steps

 1. Clone this repository to your Ubuntu Server
 ```